Machida Chūji: Political career

 On May 15, 1912 Machida was elected to a seat from the Akita district in the lower house of the Diet of Japan.
 He was subsequently elected ten times to the same seat.
 He joined the 2nd Okuma cabinet as parliamentary undersecretary for Agriculture and Commerce, where he set official government-determined wholesale price of rice.
 Initially with the Rikken Kokumintō, Machida later joined the Rikken Dōshikai, Kenseikai and Rikken Minseitō (of which he became president in 1935).

 From 1919–1926, Machida was also president of the Hochi Shimbun.

 Machida was defeated in the 1920 General Election, but regained his seat in the 1924 General Election, becoming House Budget Committee chairman under the Katō cabinet.
 In June 1926, he joined the Wakatsuki cabinet as Minister of Agriculture and Forestry.
 As Agriculture Minister, he addressed the issues of rural debt consolidation and rural development, while preventing extreme fluctuations in the price of rice, drawing praise from both the ruling and opposition parties.
 He continued in the same position under the Hamaguchi administration.
 In July 1934 he agreed to serve as a consultant to the Okada cabinet, but was soon appointed Minister of Commerce and Industry as well as Minister of Finance.
 He strongly supported small and medium businesses through the establishment of the Shoko Chukin Bank.

 In 1935, Machida, in his role as Japanese Minister of Commerce and Industry, met with former U.S. Ambassador to Japan, W. Cameron Forbes.
 Forbes was Chairman of an American Economic Mission to Japan and China to promote good business relations.
 The May 3rd, 1935 photo to the right presents Forbes visiting Machida at Machida's official residence in Tokyo.
 Together, they renegotiated agreements that would improve commercial relations between the two nations.

-Machida was promoted as a possible successor to Wakatsuki Reijirō has party president, which he accepted in 1935; however, although he remained party president until 1940, the February 26 Incident ended hopes that he would one day become prime minister.
+Machida was promoted as a possible successor to Wakatsuki Reijirō as party president, which he accepted in 1935; however, although he remained party president until 1940, the February 26 Incident ended hopes that he would one day become prime minister.
 Machida served in the 1st Konoe, Hiranuma, and 2nd Konoe administrations as an advisor, and in the Koiso administration as a Minister of State.
 He refused an offer to join the Privy Council and elevation to the kazoku peerage as a baron, preferring to remain a commoner.
 During World War II, he joined the Taisei Yokusankai despite his previous outspoken objections to a one-party state, and the Imperial Rule Assistance Political Association in 1942.

 After World War II, Machida briefly became the first president of the Japan Progressive Party in November 1945, but was purged in January 1946 by the American occupation authorities.
 He died in November of the same year.
 Kijūrō Shidehara, a long time friend, presided over his funeral.